aviflax/presentations/stream-processing-kafka-streams-ruby/Stream Processing with Kafka Streams and Ruby by Avi Flax (Deckset).md

 * **High** reliability

 ^
-• The old pipeline
-  — basically just a set of cron scripts that polled the on-prem servers on a fixed schedule — had some big problems «reveal»
+• The old pipeline had some big problems «reveal»
 • Basically, it’d been designed and implemented when the number of customers was much smaller;
   • as the customer base grew it’d hit its scaling limit and was now overdue to be refactored.
 • 1 nice thing; goals of new pipeline very clear: «reveal»